• Episodes

 Battles of Grosmont and Usk

 English forces fought and defeated Welsh forces in two battles at Grosmont and Usk.
-Sir John Talbot defeated Glyndwr at Grosmont and Prince Henry forced the Welsh to flee at Usk.
+Sir John Talbot defeated Owain Glyndwr at Grosmont and Prince Henry forced the Welsh to flee at Usk.
 Glyndwr's eldest son was captured at Usk and sent to the Tower of London where he died.

 1407